Constrained percolation, Ising model and XOR Ising model on planar lattices: Proof of

 Let $\omega\in\Omega$.
-We first construct a bond configuration $\omega_b\in \{0,1\}^E$ by letting an edge $e\in E$ to be present if and only if it joins two edges in $\omega$ with the same state; i.e.\ either both its endpoints has state 0; or both its end points has state 1.
+We first construct a bond configuration $\omega_b\in \{0,1\}^E$ by letting an edge $e\in E$ to be present if and only if it joins two edges in $\omega$ with the same state; i.e.\ either both its endpoints have state 0; or both its endpoints have state 1.
 It is easy to check that the (0 or 1) clusters in $\omega$ are exactly the components in $\omega_b$.
 Then $\omega_b$ forms a $\Gamma_1$-invariant percolation on $G$.
 If $(s_0,s_1)=(1,1)$, then $\omega_b$ has exactly two infinite components.
 But this is a contradiction to \Cref{lbs}. \end{proof}

 \textbf{Proof of \Cref{m23} I.} Assume that $\mu$ is a probability measure on $\Omega$ satisfying (A2),(A3),(A7),(A8).